 A student meeting or exceeding progress would earn a score of 1, while a student making half of the expected progress would earn a score of 0.5.
-A student who regresses or earns the same score as the prior year will earn a score of o.
+A student who regresses or earns the same score as the prior year will earn a score of 0.

 Within a school, the average score is calculated for all EL students.
-This average score is multiplied to allow for a maximum of 35 points in the accountability model for schools without 12th grade, or a maximum of 50 points in the accountability for schools that include 12th grade.
+This average score is multiplied by to allow for a maximum of 35 points in the accountability model for schools without 12th grade, or a maximum of 50 points in the accountability for schools that include 12th grade.
+This resulting score is adjusted such that a school average student rate of 0.9 or higher shall receive the maximum points for this indicator.
+This adjustment is applied uniformly to all other averages, effectively increasing each value by 10 percent.